-1. Find the tire pressure level recommended for your car.
-This information is usually on a yellow sticker in the doorjamb on the driver side (and it is also contained in the owner's manual).
-It might call for different pressure levels for the back tires and the front tires or different pressures depending on the load or use of the vehicle.
+Find the required pressure level.
+This information is usually on a yellow sticker in the doorjamb on the driver side, and it is also contained in the owner's manual.
+It might call for different pressure levels for the front and the rear tires.

-2. Check the pressure when the tires are cold, as this is how the automakers list these recommended tire pressures.
-Tires heat up as you drive, so measuring them while they are hot will give you an inaccurate (overly high) reading.
-They take about a half hour to cool down.
-You also can just check the tires first thing in the morning when the ambient temperature is lower.
+Check the pressure when the tires are cold; they heat up as you drive.
+They take about a half-hour to cool down.
+Or you can just check the tires first thing in the morning when the ambient temperature is lower.

-5. Read the tire pressure on the digital gauge.
-You might consider writing down the pressure of the tires as you go around the car.
-You can refer to this when you fill up the tires.
+Read the tire pressure on the digital gauge.
+You might consider noting the pressure of the tires as you go around.
+You can refer to your notes when you fill up the tires.

 Now you can compare the tire pressure readings you got with the specified amount called for by the manufacturer (on the doorjamb or in the manual).
 If the level of pressure in your tires is below the specified amount, you need to fill the tires with air.

-For example, the sticker on the doorjamb may say that the recommended level is 32 psi (pounds per square inch).
-When you check your tire you find it is 29 psi.
+For example, the sticker on the doorjamb may say that the recommended level is 32 psi, for pounds per square inch.
+When you check your tire, you find it is 29 psi.
 You need to bring your tire pressure up to spec.
-It's estimated that for every 3 psi below spec, you burn 1 percent more fuel (and add 10 percent more tire wear).
+It's estimated that for every 3 psi below spec, you burn 1 percent more fuel and add 10 percent more tire wear.
 It's not uncommon to be 10 psi below spec, which would waste 3 percent more fuel and increase tire wear by 45 percent.

 Filling Your Tires

 There are at least two ways to refill your tires to bring them up to specification.
 You can go to an auto parts store and buy a portable air compressor.
-If you do this you can refill your tires at your house or in your garage.
+If you do this, you can refill your tires at your house or in your garage.
 Some of these compressors are cheap and not really up to the task of quickly inflating your tires.
 Spend a few extra dollars to upgrade to a higher-level compressor that connects to your battery terminals rather than running off the cigarette lighter.

-Most people, however, will just refill their tires at a gas station.
-Even though many stations charge 75 cents to use their air compressors, you can usually get the attendant to turn on the machine for free.
+Most people, however, will just refill their tires at the gas station.
+Even though many air compressors charge 50 cents, you can usually get the attendant to turn on the machine for free.